Real $C$-, $G$-structures and sign-coherence of cluster algebras: Modified -, -matrices and their synchronicity

 \section{Modified $C$-, $G$-matrices and their synchronicity}

-As in Example~\ref{ex: bad phenomenon for periodicity}, by generalizing to the real entries, the periodicity appearing in the $G$-fan and the $G$-pattern may be different.
+As in Example~\ref{ex: bad phenomenon for periodicity}, by generalizing to the real entries, the periodicity appearing in the $G$-fan is different from the one in the $G$-pattern.
 By Theorem~\ref{thm: ordinary synchronicity}, this phenomenon does not appear in the integer case.
 In Section~\ref{sec: modified matrices}, we introduce another two matrix patterns called {\em modified $C$-, $G$-patterns}, which is more closely related to the $G$-fan structure.
 In Section~\ref{sec: syncro}, we obtain their synchronicity properties which are analogue to Theorem~\ref{thm: ordinary synchronicity}.